nglguarino/nglguarino/README.md

 - 👋 Hi, I’m Angelo Guarino
-- 👀 I’m interested in Data Science, ML and DL
+- 👀 I’m mostly interested in GenAI and LLMs
-- 🌱 I’m currently learning Econ and Data Science @ UNIPD
+- 🌱 I’m currently learning Data Science @UNIPD
 - 📫 How to reach me: @nglguarino on LinkedIn

 <!---